unmanarc/uFastAuthD3/README.md

 ### Building Instructions:

-First, you must remember to have installed cxFramework2
+First, you must remember to have installed libMantids

 as root: